Kingsland Palace of Animated Pictures

 105-107 Kingsland High Street,

 No one has favorited this theater yet

-The new cinema was designed by architects Percy C. Adams & George Coles, and with modifications in 1936 by architect Frederick E. Bromige, it continues today as the popular Rio Cinema.
+The new cinema was designed by architects Percy C. Adams & George Coles, and with modifications in 1937 by architect Frederick E. Bromige, it continues today as the popular Rio Cinema.
 The former basement became the 31-seat Screen 2 of the Rio Cinema in December 2017.